Alaska: Health insurance

 As of 2022, CVS Health and Premera account for 47% and 46% of private health insurance, respectively.
 Premera and Moda Health offer insurance on the federally-run Affordable Care Exchange.

+Hospitals

+Providence Alaska Medical Center in Anchorage is the largest hospital in the state as of 2021; Anchorage also hosts Alaska Regional Hospital and Alaska Native Medical Center.

+Alaska's other major cities such as Fairbanks and Juneau also have local hospitals.
+In Southeast Alaska, Southeast Alaska Regional Health Consortium, runs healthcare facilities across 27 communities as of 2022, including hospitals in Sitka and Wrangell; although it originally served Native Americans only, it has expanded access and combined with other local facilities over time.

 Education

 The Alaska Department of Education and Early Development administers many school districts in Alaska.
 In addition, the state operates a boarding school, Mt.
 Edgecumbe High School in Sitka, and provides partial funding for other boarding schools, including Nenana Student Living Center in Nenana and The Galena Interior Learning Academy in Galena.

 There are more than a dozen colleges and universities in Alaska.
 Accredited universities in Alaska include the University of Alaska Anchorage, University of Alaska Fairbanks, University of Alaska Southeast, and Alaska Pacific University.
 Alaska is the only state that has no collegiate athletic programs that are members of NCAA Division I, although both Alaska-Fairbanks and Alaska-Anchorage maintain single sport membership in Division I for men's ice hockey.

 The Alaska Department of Labor and Workforce Development operates AVTEC, Alaska's Institute of Technology.
 Campuses in Seward and Anchorage offer one-week to 11-month training programs in areas as diverse as Information Technology, Welding, Nursing, and Mechanics.